DNPLab/DNPLab/examples/README.rst

 Examples
 ========
-Below is a gallery of examples describing the different applications of DNPLab.
+The easiest way to learn how to use DNPLab is by following our examples.
+Below is a collection of different examples describing how to import, process and analyze data in DNPLab.